statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 {% include video.html id="l1kkjfoJAyA" %}

 The seminar itself will be dedicated to a discussion on Samuel's presentation.
-Please use the form below to submit questions regarding the presentation.
+Please use the form below to submit questions (no later than one hour before the seminar) regarding the presentation.

 {% include site-form.html %}